Posted on

 What happens if I file a claim after the time period has expired?

-If you file a medical malpractice lawsuit after the statute of limitations has expired, you will have your case dismissed.
+If you file a medical malpractice lawsuit after the statute of limitations expires, your case will be dismissed.

 Even if your medical malpractice case is strong, the court will refuse to hear the merits if your case is time-barred.